MarteXcoin-documentation/Documentation/wallets/signing.rst

 .. meta::
-   :description: Guides and screenshots on how to sign and verify messages using the Dash cryptocurrency
+   :description: Guides and screenshots on how to sign and verify messages using the MarteX cryptocurrency
-   :keywords: dash, sign, verify, message, trezor, dash core
+   :keywords: martex, sign, verify, message, trezor, martex core

-.. _dashcore-signing:
+.. _martexcore-signing:

 ==============================
 Signing and Verifying Messages
 ==============================

-Dash wallets function by securely storing the private keys used to create transactions using publicly visible addresses on a distributed ledger called a blockchain.
+MarteX wallets function by securely storing the private keys used to create transactions using publicly visible addresses on a distributed ledger called a blockchain.
 In some cases, it may be necessary to verify an address to demonstrate control of the funds that it holds, that you